Determining if a SKABC activity will follow COVID-19 safety measures

 If you can answer YES to all the above, consider the following before, during and after your trip/course(s):

 ❏ Maintain a minimum 2m distance at all times.
 As the leader you should recognize that a situation may arise that you may HAVE TO close this distance in the interest of safety (ie, assisted rescues, first aid situations).
 Are you, and the other participants, willing to take that risk, and have you considered extra precautions?
 If the answer is NO, then the activity should not occur.
 Please discuss this with your group before the trip.

 ❏ Does the activity require that social distancing measures would be breached? (ie, advanced sea kayak courses whose curriculum involves students and instructors being within close range/touching).
 If so, do you have strategies and adaptations in place to limit possible transmission of COVID 19?

-❏ Will you send the health screening questionnaire (in development - future link) to participants 2-3 days ahead of the event?
+❏ Will you keep track of participant replies to the club’s health questionnaire? (which will be sent as an automated reminder email 2 to 3 days before the trip).
 Will you print the health questionnaire and contact list for the day of?

 ❏ Before, during and after the activity, will participants have the equipment necessary to follow recommended sanitary measures?
 Consider adding non-medical face masks and hand sanitizer to the gear list.
 On wearing masks from Health Canada, they are now recommending that everyone should wear a mask when minimum 2m of distancing cannot be followed.